Simplify AR Monitoring: Excel Template for Aging Buckets, Defaults & More

 1. What is accounts receivable workflow?

 An accounts receivable workflow outlines the steps for managing customer invoices from issuance to payment and reconciliation.
-It often includes invoicing, collections, payment processing, and cash application.
+It often includes invoicing, collections, payment processing, and cash application software.

 2. What is an aging report in accounts receivable?